Reel ‘Em In: 15 Great Places to Go Fishing with Kids

 Redondo Beach Pier

-Many kids have memories of catching their first fish at Redondo Pier.
-Fish for salmon, sole and perch at this popular spot south of Seattle.
-In addition to the large fishing pier, there's a bait shop at the top.
-After you've gotten your fill, take a stroll along the boardwalk or visit the Marine Science and Technology (MAST) Aquarium for free to see what got away.
-The aquarium is open to the public on Saturdays from 10 a.m.-2 p.m.
-The aquarium is home to over 250 species of sea life with two large touch tanks.
+Countless children have memories of catching their first fish at Redondo Pier.
+Kids fishing for salmon, sole, and perch will be in luck at this popular spot south of Seattle.
+In addition to the large fishing pier, there’s a bait shop at the top.
+After you’ve gotten your fill, take a stroll along the boardwalk or visit the Marine Science and Technology (MAST) Aquarium for free to see what got away.
+The aquarium is open to the public on Saturdays from 10 a.m.-2 p.m. and is home to over 250 species of sea life with two large touch tanks.

 Redondo Beach Dr. & Redondo Way